In consideration of:

 - Special requests for confidential information to be used for research purposes shall be addressed to the University Librarian.

 EXAMPLES OF REQUESTS FOR LIBRARY INFORMATION THAT IS CONFIDENTIAL AND MUST NOT BE HONORED.

 This list is intended to provide examples of possible violations of confidentiality of library information and is by no means inclusive.
 Any request for confidential information from patron records coming from a law enforcement officer or investigative agent of the state or federal governments, MUST be referred to the University Librarian.

 CIRCULATION AND PATRON RECORDS

-- A request for the circulation records of a faculty, student, staff or other library card holder
+- A request for the circulation records of a faculty, student, staff or other library card holder by someone else.

 - A request by a faculty member for the identity of students who borrowed reserve items.